 Your kidneys are a pair of organs each about the size of a fist.
-They are part of the urinary tract.
-Their main job is to make urine by removing waste and extra water from your blood before sending this liquid into your bladder.
+As part of the urinary tract, their main job is to make urine by removing waste and extra water from your blood before sending this liquid into your bladder.

-Kidneys also help control blood pressure by making a hormone called renin.
-And they help make sure the body has enough red blood cells by making a hormone called erythropoietin.
+Your kidneys also help control blood pressure by making a hormone called renin.
+They also help make sure the body has enough red blood cells by making a hormone called erythropoietin.

 What are Kidney Cancer Symptoms?